- Home

 In order for your horse to be able to race, it must of course be located at the appropriate track at the designated race time, and it must also have completed 3 hours of Race Preparation immediately prior to the race.
 Never fear, this preparation will be booked in for you automatically when you enter a race - you just need to make sure your horse can get there!

 Your Local track is the home of your stable (and many others), and is the venue for your weekly Class league races.
-(See Race Classes) Up to 150 human-owned stables can call each track home, with 25 stables competing against one another in each of the 6 classes of racing at each track.
+(See Class Races) Up to 150 human-owned stables can call each track home, with 25 stables competing against one another in each of the 6 classes of racing at each track.
 On entering Track King as a Stable Manager, your stable will have been assigned to a Local track.
-At the end of each 11-week racing season, and prior to the start of the next racing season, you'll have the opportunity to relocate to any other Local track in the world that has an opening at your Class level.
-Of course, there will be a cost associated with the move, as well as needing to re-establish your Training and Veterinary staff.
-(See the end of section Class Races)

 The track is also home to a resident tipster, an virtual equine expert who doesn't mind a bet or two - sometimes he'll offer his choices for race favouritism in the betting stakes.
 Check each individual race page before the event to check his early mail!
 Maybe he knows something you don't?